-Cats are natural climbers, and many love heights.
-A tall vantage point provides privacy and allows a cat to survey the world around it.
-Some cats climb trees in the heat of the moment, excited by chasing a squirrel.
-They then find themselves reluctant to come back down.
+Cats are natural climbers, and many love to survey their territory from a height.
+A tall vantage point provides privacy and allows a cat to observe the world around it.
+Some cats climb trees in the heat of the moment, excited by pursuing a bird or escaping a larger animal.
+Unfortunately, it may be reluctant to come back down.

-Don’t rush indoors and call the fire department.
-Despite the popular myth, these emergency workers will not rescue a cat from a tree.
-Do not force a cat to get down.
+Don’t call the fire department, as these emergency service workers will not rescue a cat from a tree.
+Also, don’t force a cat to get down or scare it down.
 Instead, let the cat come down under its own volition.

 My Cat is Stuck in a Tree

-Getting down again is a greater challenge.
-Gravity is an obvious foe.
-It is tougher to retain balance while moving downward at great speed.
-The shape of a cat’s claws is also designed for upward movement.
-Climbing down a tree involves moving backwards.
+Getting down again presents a much greater challenge due to gravity.
+It’s more difficult to retain balance when moving in a downward direction at great speed.
+The shape of a cat’s claws is designed for upward movement, and climbing down a tree involves moving backward.

-The cat will also be nervous.
-In fact, this is likely the biggest challenge.
-The cat may not be stuck.
-It is just suddenly aware of how high it is.
-Cats may be brave, but they are not foolish.
-The cat will stay in place until it feels it is safe to come back down to earth.
+The cat will also be feeling nervous as it becomes aware of how high up it is.
+Cats may be brave, but they rarely take foolish risks.
+The cat will likely remain in place until it feels it is safe to climb or jump down.

 Getting a Cat Out of a Tree

 Your first reaction may be to reach for a ladder and to climb the tree yourself.
 This is inadvisable, for a number of reasons:

 - The ladder is unlikely to be stable and you could fall